leaflabs/libmaple/docs/source/bootloader.rst

    * - CHECKSUM
      - 4
-     - XOR of all other bytes in packet
+     - XOR of all other 32-bit words in packet
-     -
+     - Words are checksummed little-endian; however, like all multi-byte fields, the CHECKSUM is transmitted between PC and device in network (big-endian) order.

 .. _bootloader-commands: